3 Top Considerations Before You Build a FenceFebruary 6, 2018

 Prior to doing anything else, you’ll need to determine exactly why you want to build a fence on your property.
 A fence can be purely decorative, or it can serve other purposes.
 In fact, a fence is one of the easiest ways to add privacy to your backyard.
 Figuring out what you want your fence to do for you and your home is extremely important when determining the materials you’ll be using and the dimensions of your new fence.

-A chain-link fence is suitable for keeping pets and children from running out into the street, but it won’t provide you with much in the way of privacy.
+A chain-link fence is one of the best fences for dog owners and is suitable for keeping pets and children from running out into the street, but it won’t provide you with much in the way of privacy.
 A stone fence will dramatically improve the curb appeal and resale value of your home.
 However, the cost of materials may prevent you from building it high enough to keep your dog in your yard or block noise from your neighborhood.

 2. Consider the Cost of Maintenance